SajidaAB89/Data_Science_Project/README.md

-- Load the dataset
-- Preprocess the data.
-- Train the model using a RandomForestClassifier.
-- Save the model using joblib.
-- The training script can be found in model.py.

 ### Training the Model

 The training script processes the Titanic dataset, trains a RandomForestClassifier, and saves the trained model using joblib.
 The model can then be used to make predictions on new data.